Warriors140/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about middleware and routing.

 - [ ] Describe Middleware?

+Middleware are functions that have access to the request object (req), the response object (res) and the next function in the app's request-response cycle.

 - [ ] Describe a Resource?

+A endpoint that has access to a database

 - [ ] What can the API return to help clients know if a request was successful?

+The API can send back a 200 OK status code

 - [ ] How can we partition our application into sub-applications?

+We can use express router to split our application into sub-applications to make it easier to maintain

 ## Project Setup